 The spice is also used in the preparation of court bouillon.
 Court bullion is readymade preparation made of water, salt, white wine, vegetable aromatics (onion and celery), and flavored with bouquet garni and black pepper.

-Bay laurel is also an essential ingredient in many classic sauces such as bread sauce, tomato sauce, and béchamel.
+Bay Laurel is also an essential ingredient in many classic sauces such as bread sauce, tomato sauce, and béchamel.

 Discard Laurel from the food before serving since they may cause choking, may cut tongue and injure digestive tract.
 Pregnant women should avoid eating them in excess as the chemical compounds in them may cause abortion.

 (Medical disclaimer: The information and reference guides on this website are intended solely for the general information for the reader.
 It is not to be used to diagnose health problems or for treatment purposes.
 It is not a substitute for medical care provided by a licensed and qualified health professional.
 Please consult your health care provider for any advice on medications.)

 <<-Back to Spices from Bay leaf.
 Visit here for an impressive list of healthy spices with complete illustrations of their nutrition facts and health benefits.

 <<-Back to Home page.

-1. USDA National Nutrient Database. (opens in new window).
+USDA National Nutrient Database. (opens in new window).

-2. Gernot-Katzer's spice pages.
+Gernot-Katzer's spice pages.
 (Opens in new window).